Data-Science-for-Linguists-2024/Stance-Taking/final_report.md

 573     546.845   547.795              cause I have a sore throat.

-NOTES on MAYBE
-- lots of repetition with `maybe`
-- `maybe` can also mean like an estimation, which I didn't include as a discourse marker
-- seems to be used often out of politeness so that the animator isn't just stating a fact but rather proposing a potential idea

 can see which interviews have the highest counts and relate it back to the topics!
 (0023 is a discussion abt a book i think so it makes sense that there is a lot of hedging)